 Publishers often evaluate the overall results by looking at the average eCPM.
 This can be right for a quick evaluation of overall performance and comparison.
 However, it doesn’t describe the full picture.
 Unless all other factors are similar, comparing the average eCPMs can be misleading.
-Let us explain why with an example.

 We took the results from one particular placement over a short period.
 We analyzed how different bid values are allocated and where does the average eCPM result stand.
 The results were as followed: